ncatlab/nlab-content/pages/4/4/5/0/10544/content.md

 * Max Planck Institute for Mathematics (D)
 * Center of Mathematics, University of Coimbra (PT)

+Currently, I am in Tallinn in the [compositionality](https://compose.ioc.ee) group of [Pawel Sobocinski](https://www.ioc.ee/~pawel/).

 Here's a list of the papers I've written: [link](https://arxiv.org/search/math?searchtype=author&query=Loregian%2C+F)

 [This](http://tetrapharmakon.github.io) is my personal website.
+It's way more up to date than the nLab...

-Write me an email!
+Write me an email any time!

 ## Selected writings